ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-sizing/index.md

 Column default widths, rather than current widths, are used while calculating the new widths.
 This insures the result is deterministic and not depend on any Column resizing the user may have manually done.

+The function can receive a parameters object with minimum and maximum widths, either for all columns or for specific columns, to further restrain the columns resulting width from that function call.
+These widths will not exceed the column's defined minimum and maximum widths.

 [[note]]
 | For example assuming a grid with three Columns, the algorithm will be as follows:<br/>